Codearte/gradle-nexus-staging-plugin/README.md

 And one additional:

  - `getStagingProfile` - gets and displays staging profile id for given package group.
 This is a diagnostic task to get the value and put it into the configuration closure as `stagingProfileId`.
-To see the result it is required to call gradle with `--info` switch.

 It has to be mentioned that calling Nexus REST API ends immediately, but the closing operation takes a moment, so to make it possible to call
 `closeRepository promoteRepository` together there is a built-in retry mechanism.